Taxation of foreign pension in Denmark

 As a taxpayer, you must be able to document:

-• The country you resided in at the time the plan was established.
+• Your country of residence at the time the plan was established.

 • Whether you received a deduction for the contribution in the country you were taxable in at the time of contribution.